marco262/my_wiki/data/sandpoint/gm_notes/timeline.md

   * Chellan (Sword) awakens and possesses Viorian Dekanti who goes to Xin-Shalast.
   * The Minor Runewell of Wrath activates under Sandpoint.
   * Xaliasa awakens.
-  * Karzoug forms an alliance with Lamiakin and sends them into Varsia including Riddleport, Janderhoff, Korvosa, Belkzen, Magnimar, and Turtleback Ferry.
+  * Karzoug forms an alliance with the Lamiakin and sends them into Varsia including Riddleport, Janderhoff, Korvosa, Belkzen, Magnimar, and Turtleback Ferry.
   * (Sarenith) The Late Unpleasantness unfolds in Sandpoint.
 Nualia flees Sandpoint and joins the Skinsaw Men in Magnimar.
   * (Erastus) Nualia uncovers the Catacombs of Wrath, and begins studying under Erylium.
   * (Neth) Nualia sets up camp in Thistletop, begins looking for Malfeshnekor.